We may receive a commission on purchases made from links.

-How to Remove Brown Water Stains on a Carpet
+How To Remove Brown Water Stains On A Carpet

 Brown water stains on your carpet most likely came from one of two sources.
 The first is the water itself, which may leave behind minerals and dirt as it evaporates.
 The second is from the carpet.
 As water soaks into the carpet, it lifts up any dirt that happens to be there, bringing it to the top of the carpet fibers where it's highly visible.